Meridian Corporate Statement on Slavery and Human Trafficking

 The automotive supply chain is one of the most complicated of any industry.
 There are often multiple levels of suppliers between an automaker and the source of raw materials that enter the manufacturing process.

 The breadth, depth and interconnectedness of the automotive supply chain make it challenging to effectively manage business and sustainability issues.
-Our key supply chains involve the manufacture and purchasing of raw and recycled magnesium alloy in ingot form from various countries including China, USA, Germany, Israel, Hungary, Austria and the Russian Federation.
+Our key supply chains involve the manufacture and purchasing of raw and recycled magnesium alloy in ingot form from various countries including China, USA, Germany, Israel, Hungary, and Austria.
 We report on our supply chains via the automotive industry structure known as Global Materials Management Operations Guidelines Logistics Assessment (MMOG/LA).
 This is a comprehensive self-assessment required by the automotive industry worldwide, which allow an organizations supply chain to be assessed via a strict criteria benchmarking the organization against industry best practice.

 Respecting human rights and environmental issues in the supply chain is ultimately our suppliers’ responsibility.
 As customers, however, we play an active role in supplier development and have adopted various means to clearly communicate our expectations to our suppliers.